Get a Letter for an Emotional Support Animal

 Both the Fair Housing Act and the Air Carrier Access Act allow for modification of "no pets" policies on the condition that the correct documentation, including a letter from a mental health professional verifying that the ESA is prescribed, is provided.
-That means that if you have supporting documentation (ESA certification or registration AND a letter from Chilhowee Psychological Services, for example), your emotional support animal will be able to accompany you on an airplane and you will qualify for housing in otherwise "no pets allowed" housing.
+That means that if you have supporting documentation (ESA certification or registation AND a letter from a Chilhowee Psychological Services contracted licensed mental health professional, for example), your emotional support animal will be able to accompany you on an airplane and you will qualify for housing in otherwise "no pets allowed" housing."

 For more information about certifying your pet as an Emotional Service Animal with a reputable registration agency, click here.